Rutger Velpius: Brussels

 In 1585 Velpius relocated again, to Brussels, in the wake of Alexander Farnese, Duke of Parma, by whom he was appointed printer to the court.
-He established his business in a bookshop called "Den gulden Arend" (The Golden Eagle), opposite the Coudenberg palace.
+He established his business in a bookshop called "Den gulden Arend" (The Golden Eagle), opposite the Coudenberg Palace.
 Here he designed a new printer's mark, a two-headed eagle charged with a crucifix, and the motto Sub umbra alarum tuarum protege nos (Protect us in the shadow of your wings).
 In 1586 he obtained citizenship of the city of Brussels.

 Besides decrees and other official pieces he also published a great many occasional pieces and books in several languages.
 The Royal Library of Belgium catalogues 170 works published by Velpius between 1585 and 1600.
 In 1588 and 1589 he printed or reprinted a number of news reports from France.
 In Brussels his output also reflected the interests of courtiers, with a number of Spanish books, particularly on military and religious themes, as well as news pamphlets about Habsburg military victories in the Low Countries and in Hungary.

 In 1607 Velpius printed in Spanish Don Quixote, correcting many errors of the first and second edition printed in Madrid in 1605.
 Unfortunately, these corrections were not included in the third and successive editions elsewhere.

 In 1594 his daughter, Catherine, married Hubert Anthoon, and from 1598 Velpius brought his son-in-law into the business, leaving it for him to run after his death in 1614 or 1615.
-In 1617, Anthoon published the Second Part of Don Quixote (first edition in Madrid in 1615); he also published many other novels and plays in Spanish.
+In 1617, Anthoon published the Second Part of Don Quixote (first edition in Madrid in 1615).
+Under the name Huberto Antonio he also published many other novels and plays in Spanish.